tavareshenrique/tavareshenrique/README.md

 I am also twice certified in [Rocketseat's](https://rocketseat.com.br/) GoStack Bootcamp, which is currently the best educational platform for teaching programming in Brazil.
 GoStack is a bootcamp focused on React, React Native and Node stacks.

-I am also certified in the [Rocketseat Ignite] course (https://rocketseat.com.br/ignite), focused on React.
+I am also certified in the [Rocketseat Ignite](https://rocketseat.com.br/ignite) course, focused on React.

 So, always...